 Protected cultivation of Tomato in polyhouse

-During the rainy season, indeterminate Tomato hybrids are grown in a medium consisting of FYM: composted coir peat: sand (2:1:1) with 50kg each of the NPK/ hectare is used as a natural fertilizer.
-250 kg NPK as water soluble and direct fertilizer by fertigation with black polyethylene mulch (50 microns).
+During the rainy season, indeterminate Tomato hybrids are grown in a medium consisting of FYM: composted coir peat: sand (2:1:1), with 50kg each of the NPK/ hectare used as a natural fertilizer.
+250 kg NPK is also used as water-soluble and direct fertilizer by fertigation with black polyethylene mulch (50 microns).

 In case you missed it: High Yield Tomato Varieties in India: A Farmer Guide for Good Profits